 Why choose French-speaking Canada?

-Living in Quebec allows you to experience a French-speaking region in a North American setting.
+Teaching English in Quebec allows you to experience a French-speaking region in a North American setting.
 It’s also the largest Canadian province and offers a diversity of landscapes, from rural snowscapes to the European-style capital city.

 Canada is a great country for exploring, and you can get involved in all sorts of activities – from whale watching to snow-shoeing, a visit to the sugar shacks or maple-tree-tapping in the spring.
 If you are a student or graduate with a thirst for a new Francophone culture, this is the place for you.